Down Payment Assistance Programs in Michigan 2026

 Genesee County’s DPA provides up to $10,000 for first-time homebuyers outside the cities of Flint and Clio, and the villages of Otter Lake and Lennon.

 Eligibility: Household income must be at or below 80% of AMI, buyers must not own any other real estate, and liquid assets cannot exceed $30,000.
-The assistance is forgiven after 5 years if the buyer remains in the home and doesn't refinance or sell.
+The assistance is forgiven after 5 years if the buyer remains in the home and does not sell during that period.

 Down Payment Assistance Programs by City